About Forecast the Facts

 Forecast the Facts draws its name from its launch campaign, which focused on accountability for broadcast meteorologists.
 We are continuing to work extensively on that issue, but are also expanding our efforts to push back against climate change denial wherever it occurs.
 We led a national campaign to call on corporations to pull their support from the Heartland Institute, a leading “think tank” in the effort to deny climate science.
 Most recently, we've been challenging political leaders to end their climate silence, starting with President Barack Obama.

-Contribute today to support Forecast the Facts.
+Contribute today to support the work of Forecast the Facts.

 If you are interested in learning more about this issue, check out the links below.